 Can I join if I’m a complete beginner?

 The club invites anyone to join, from the very beginner to the more experienced archer.
 Safety rules and basic shooting instructions will be provided by one of our club archers or coaches.
 This intro session will take approximately 30 minutes.
 There is no need to book or schedule with us*, just show up within club hours.
 Once you have completed the intro session, you may come and go as you like.
-Archers seeking to improve their archery skills can ask one of our coaches for advice.
+Archers seeking to improve their archery skills can ask one of our instructors for advice.

 Where and when is the club open?

-We are located on St John’s Soccer Oval, (north-east of Charles Perkins Centre).
+St John's Soccer Oval, University of Sydney.

 Do I need my own archery equipment?